-Each year we put together a list of our favorite restaurant websites based on a set of criteria: overall design, attention to detail and the unique features that restaurants use to create a powerful first impression to visitors.
-Without further ado, the best restaurant websites of 2020.
+Each year we put together a list of our favorite restaurant websites based on a set of criteria: overall design, attention to detail and the unique features that restaurants use to create a powerful first impression to visitors and drive critical revenue.
+Presenting the best restaurant websites of 2023.

 Big Gay Ice Cream

-With 6 locations in the tri-state area, Big Gay Ice Cream is making waves for lovers of ice cream.
-Equally as tasteful as their dipped cones, their website is a fun, vibrant experience.
-With the store locator feature, visitors can quickly find their nearest location.
-Visitors can access important information such as FAQs about their ice cream, read about their philanthropic efforts, inquire about hosting parties or catered events and purchase gift cards.
+With four locations in the New York area, Big Gay Ice Cream is a haven for ice cream lovers.
+As tasteful as its dipped cones, the website is a fun, vibrant browsing experience.
+With the store locator feature, visitors can quickly find the brand's nearest location and can access important information (such as FAQs about their ice cream), read about their philanthropic efforts, inquire about hosting events and purchase gift cards.

 What started in 2014 as a food cart, parked on the sidewalk in front of a local Vancouver brewery, has since grown into a brick and mortar restaurant with an operating food truck.
 Disco Cheetah Korean Grill serves up bright, bold Korean dishes and their website embodies the radiant aspect of Korean cuisine.
 Visitors can inquire about booking the food truck for an event, but the most unique feature is their online ordering store with mouth-watering photography of their to-go dishes.

-Operated by renowned pasta chef-owner, Chris Cipollone (Piora, Cotogna) and owner-operator John Winterman (Batard, Daniel), Francie is one of the most anticipated new openings in Brooklyn this year.
-Their elegant and refined website highlights an approachable yet elevated dining experience.
-A unique characteristic of their website is their “Happenings” page where visitors can purchase tickets online to the “Learn How To Make Pasta Like A Pro” event or to get behind the scenes and work in a real kitchen through their “Guest Chef For A Day” experience.
+Operated by renowned chef-owner Chris Cipollone (Piora, Cotogna) and owner-operator John Winterman (Batard, Daniel), Francie is a beloved Brooklyn restaurant that delivers an approachable yet elevated dining experience.
+A unique characteristic of their website is their “Happenings” page, where visitors can purchase tickets online to the “Learn How To Make Pasta Like A Pro” event or to get behind the scenes and work in a real kitchen through their “Guest Chef For A Day” experience.

 Ophelia is a rooftop cocktail lounge on the 26th floor of New York City’s famous Beekman Tower with 360-degree views of Manhattan.
 Their enchanting website brilliantly fades from dark to light gradient as visitors scroll, with animated figures and allusions to the building’s rich art deco history.
 The website boasts a 5-star menu from Chef Antelmo Ambrosio with expertly crafted cocktails by Amir Babayoff.

-A Canadian Brasserie, with a nod toward traditional french cuisine, Reign is one of Toronto’s most popular restaurants.
-They position the restaurant as “big-city flair with a hint of country nobility.”
+A Canadian brasserie with a nod toward traditional French cuisine, Reign is one of Toronto’s most popular restaurants, positioned as “big-city flair with a hint of country nobility.”
 Its branding shows online.
-Their website exudes a type of sophistication one would find inside, with grandiose imagery of dishes and rich interiors—subtle notes of the evergreen and gold color palette is in assistance.
+Their website exudes the sophistication a dining guest would find inside the restaurant, with grandiose imagery of dishes and rich interiors; subtle notes of the evergreen and gold color palette is in abundance.
 An up-to-date music page showcases its monthly live entertainment.